The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 The biggest threat to be wary of for the Swashbuckler is finding themselves jumping too deep into the fray.
 While they have plenty of mobility, they don’t want to dive in so far that they end up getting dogpiled by the enemy!

-Everything about this subclass is exciting and cinematic that it feels like it’s almost impossible to have a boring combat if there’s a Swashbuckler in the party.
+Everything about this subclass is so exciting and cinematic that it feels like it’s almost impossible to have a boring combat if there’s a Swashbuckler in the party.

 If you’re playing a Swashbuckler, get into character and look for clever ways to interact with your environment.
-Describing how your character jumps back from an enemy’s attack, grabs the ship’s mast and spins around it before lunging forward with their rapier adds cinematic excitement.
+Describing how your character jumps back from an enemy’s attack, grabs the ship’s mast, and spins around it before lunging forward with their rapier adds cinematic excitement.

 If you’re a DM, try to set up moments where the Swashbuckler can really show off their agility and bravado!